 The MIE guidelines and requirements for national institutions should be scalable and flexible to the needs at different spatial and temporal scales, ranging from regional to national to local.
 The needs should also be examined by rolling review and updated in order to be better reflected in the functional requirements for regional and global centres.
-[China]

-[DC]Countries, based on their needs and realities, should adapt the MIE into the design of the national MHEWS implementation.
-That includes three main aspects, namely institutional/ governance, technical (data, tools and technology) and staff aspects (requirements of manpower, competencies and capacity building) that should be reflected and detailed, consistent [DC]with the National Framework for Weather and Climate Services where/when implemented.
+Countries, based on their needs and realities, should adapt the MIE into the design of the national MHEWS implementation.
+That includes three main aspects, namely institutional/ governance, technical (data, tools and technology) and staff aspects (requirements of manpower, competencies and capacity building) that should be reflected and detailed, consistent with the National Framework for Weather and Climate Services where/when implemented.

 The institutional aspect, governance and political commitment is of the highest importance since adequate capacities, resources and coordination mechanisms within national institutions are the keys for efficient MHEWS and benefit from MIE.
 Cross-institutional functionalities and activities operated by several agencies or institutions, through the development of partnerships as well as data, products, and information-sharing protocols may be required in many countries.

 The roles and responsibilities of agencies involved in MHEWS should be clearly identified to ensure products and warning services are effective along the whole alerting chain down to the local communities.
 It is crucial to reinforce the involvement and cooperation among national and local stakeholders including through the development of feedback processes.
 These should include complementary sciences, including social sciences, the public and private sectors, and particularly the most vulnerable communities.
-[USA]

 The MHEWS requires consideration of national integrated Standard Operating Procedures (SOPs) and national plans, which will strengthen coordination and communication among the agencies involved.
 The NDMCPA represents the primary end-users for MHEWS products produced by the NMHS.
 Many countries already have SOPs for NDMCPAs, which, as the legal framework, must be considered in MIE implementation (as well as MHEWS implementation to NMHSs).
 The proper selection and functioning of the agencies should guarantee that the information and products disseminated (e.g., watches and warnings), possibly emanating from MIE, are reliable, efficient, and clearly communicated to stakeholders, media, decision-makers, and the population, allowing feedback and exchange of information, rather than one-way dissemination only.

 The technical aspect implies interfacing, integrating, and reconciling guidance products, observing systems (real-time to long-time series), NWP, subseasonal, seasonal and decadal forecasts, pre/post processing techniques, other data, analysis tools, etc. and the needed ad-hoc systems.
-Data (various sources and types) availability and database(s) management will be essential to promote data sharing (as envisioned through the WMO Data Policy) and IBF paradigm, e.g. optimized observation networks, coordinated by the Global Basic Observation Network (GBON), upgraded by WIS2.0 [China], and wider NWP usage at different scales.
+Data (various sources and types) availability and database(s) management will be essential to promote data sharing (as envisioned through the WMO Data Policy) and IBF paradigm, e.g. optimized observation networks, coordinated by the Global Basic Observation Network (GBON), upgraded by WIS2.0 , and wider NWP usage at different scales.

 The technical aspect also covers finalized production and dissemination capacities and protocols based on national MHEWS principles.
 It also includes the infrastructure provided by the different agencies to host all the activities required by all the processes, including back-up procedures and continuity of service.

-To facilitate integrated expertise and services at regional level for the benefit of national institutions, is [USA] important to facilitate [Japan] harmonization of [DC] national warning communication practices where appropriate [Japan] (such as colour-coded warning information, Common Alerting Protocol (CAP), etc.) throughout the region, real-time coordination discussions and the possible back-up arrangements among neighbouring countries/territories, especially for the transboundary hazards.
+To facilitate integrated expertise and services at regional level for the benefit of national institutions, it is important to facilitate harmonization of national warning communication practices where appropriate (such as colour-coded warning information, Common Alerting Protocol (CAP), etc.) throughout the region, real-time coordination discussions and the possible back-up arrangements among neighbouring countries/territories, especially for the transboundary hazards.